Free Boundary Regularity for Almost-Minimizers: Introduction

 In Section \ref{dimensionofSS}, we use the results of Section \ref{bdryreg} to prove bounds on the Hausdorff dimension of the singular set $\Gamma^+ \sm \mathcal R$ of the free boundary, for almost-minimizers to the one-phase problem.
 See Theorem \ref{thm:dimsingularset}.

-\ms {\bf Acknowledgements:} The first two authors would like to express their gratitude to the Mathematics Department at the University of Washington where part of this work was carried forward.
+\ms {\bf Acknowledgements:} All the authors would like an anonymous referee whose careful reading and comments greatly improved this manuscript.
+The first two authors would like to express their gratitude to the Mathematics Department at the University of Washington where part of this work was carried forward.
 This project was finished while the authors were visiting MSRI in Spring 2017, the authors would like to thank MSRI for its hospitality.
-The third author would like to thank the Mathematics Department at UC Berkeley.
+The third author would also like to thank the Mathematics Department at UC Berkeley.